ElvinNtarindwaMugisha/tue_26437_elvin_lostfound_finalexam/README.md

 | ✅ **Audit Status Logging** | Shows whether the action was allowed or denied                              |
 | 🧩 **MIS Integration**    | Feeds audit data to reports and dashboards for decision-making                  |

+## 🏁 Conclusion

+The **Lost & Found Item Management System** is a robust, secure, and well-structured Oracle PL/SQL-based application designed to digitize and streamline the process of reporting, tracking, and claiming lost items in institutional environments such as universities.

+Through the implementation of:

+- **Well-designed relational tables** with data integrity constraints
+- **Advanced PL/SQL features** like procedures, functions, packages, triggers, and compound triggers
+- **Security mechanisms** such as weekday/holiday restrictions and auditing
+- **Real-time tracking and logging** of user activity and sensitive operations

+…this system ensures **data accuracy**, **accountability**, and **user-friendly automation** of previously manual workflows.

+It also supports integration with **Management Information Systems (MIS)** by providing structured logs, audit trails, and access controls — which help in reporting, analytics, and decision-making.

+### 🎯 Final Outcome

+The system not only solves real-world inefficiencies in traditional lost-and-found tracking but also demonstrates how Oracle PL/SQL can be used to build **scalable**, **secure**, and **intelligent** database applications with both operational and administrative value.